avafinger/cap-v4l2/readme.md

 - Important (A83T):

 If you run cap on BananaPi M3 you need to re-compile kernel and supress some BPI fix for the 8M sensor that set v4l2 minimum buffer to 8.
+Or you can try to increase buffer number and see if you don't get the error: 'insufficient buffer memory.'

 Building for A83T use the provided script: